Zapfenkiller/USB-Userport/README.md

 ## Current Status

+Revision 0.0.4:
+*  18 GPIO lines, individual direction and change report control.
+*   4 GPIOs usable as analog inputs alternatively.
+*   2 GPIOs alternatively usable to control a servo each.
+*     All I/O registers of the µC are accessible by host application.

 Revision 0.0.3:
 *  18 GPIO lines, individual direction and change report control.
 *   4 GPIOs usable as analog inputs alternatively.